 Windows 11 vs Windows 10: Microsoft launches a new edition of their famous Windows operating system.
 The most current edition of it, Windows 11 has just been launched this October 2021 and it claims many promising features over its predecessor Windows 10.
-In this post, you will see the comparison between Windows 11 and Windows 10, how they are different from each other, and how you too can get Windows 11.

 Windows 11 marks a big departure from Windows 10 in terms of design, but the two operating systems are very similar under the hood.
-With the new OS now available on select devices — and through upgrades rolling out from Microsoft — comparing Windows 11 vs. Windows 10 has never been more important.
+With the new OS now available on select devices — and through upgrades rolling out from Microsoft—comparing Windows 11 vs. Windows 10 has never been more important.

 The two Windows OS are quite different visually.
 But there are also key under-the-hood changes that set the next generation of Windows apart from the current generation.
 You probably have questions about whether you should upgrade, and we have you covered with this look at all the differences between the two.